Travel report: Bike and boat - On the road in Greece's mystical island world

 Sunday:

-After breakfast it was time to cast off and with 35 degrees and cloudless skies, the crossing to the island of Poros was a wonderful start to this bike and boat trip around the Peloponnese and the Saronic Islands.
+After breakfast, it was time to cast off and with 35 degrees and a cloudless sky, the crossing to the island of Poros was a wonderful start to this bike and boat trip around the Peloponnese and the Saronic Islands.

 Simon, Poros island, sea, landscape